-AMERICAN LOANS AND BURSARIES
+AMERICAN STUDENT LOANS

-American citizens and permanent residents studying fulltime can apply for subsidized and unsubsidized Stafford Loans, Parent Plus Loans and/or Signature Private Loans.
-Students are expected to have their applications to the Bethany Financial Aid Office by July 15.
+American citizens and permanent residents studying full-time can apply for Direct subsidized and unsubsidized loans, Parent Plus Loans and/or Private Loans.
+Students are expected to have all their paperwork completed and submitted to the college by July 15.